barusyaa/finalweb-/README.md

-# herokuapp
-my first app with using heroku my app this is a simple app like a chating as you see in screenshots
+this is a simple app like a chating as you see in screenshots

-i built my app thanks to the JS
+i built my app thanks to the JS i worked as a solo

 i HAVE NOT THE YOUTUBE TUTORIAL

 I HAVE THE DATABASE